kabojnk/dotfiles/README.md

 Provided that this is in your `~` directory somehow, the easiest way to go about this is either in Terminal.app or iTerm2, go to your preferences and find a field for `command` and type in `zsh`.

 Bonus: If you have `tmux` installed, it will automatically re-attach to an existing session, or create a new session if an existing one isn't found.

+## tmux special notes

+I sort of mentioned above, but the usual `^b` binding for tmux is now `^j`, mainly because that's the way Chris has it in his stuff.
+I actually kind of like the new binding.